jfasch/jfasch-home/trainings/log/detail/2020-05-12/index.rst

 Culture
 -------

-Based upon up-front discussion, I came up with draft plan (see below) as to how the structure of our two days Python training will look like.
+Following a draft plan, based upon up-front discussion, as to how the structure of our two days Python training will look like.
 Please don't take this as a hard rule - we will take ourselves the freedom to spontaneously go deeper into one topic, at the cost of another.

 Unit Testing and Test Driven Development ........................................